Hirenr12/BrainRotGame_OPSC7312POE/README.md

 - Users can change their profile avatar, username, and view their gaming badges.
 - Avatar customization is tied to user tiers, and points determine which avatars are available for selection.

-### LeaderBoard:
+### Global LeaderBoard:
-- Global Leaderboard: Displays the overall rankings of all users based on the points they earn from playing games.
+- Showcases the overall rankings of all users, based on the scores earned from playing different games.
-- Points are calculated and stored in Firebase Firestore and updated in real time using the app's API.
+- Scores are calculated, retrieved, and updated in real time through the app’s REST API, with all data seamlessly stored in Firebase Firestore.
-- Users can view their current ranking, and the global leaderboard is continuously updated to reflect user performance across games.
+- Users can view their current rankings, and the global leaderboard is dynamically refreshed to reflect live performance across all games.

-### Personalised LeaderBoard
+### Private LeaderBoard
-- Users can create a private leaderboard to compete with selected friends or players.
+- Private Leaderboard: Allows users to create exclusive leaderboards to compete with selected friends or specific players.
-- Users can search for others by username via Firebase Firestore and add them to their private leaderboard.
+- Users can add others from the global leaderboard, which will automatically include them in their private leaderboard.
-- Each private leaderboard is isolated from the global rankings and can be customized to include specific players.
+- Each private leaderboard operates independently from the global rankings and is fully customizable to feature only chosen participants.
+- All leaderboard functionalities, including fetching data from Firestore, adding users, and updating scores, are efficiently managed through our REST API, ensuring seamless real-time synchronization and personalized leaderboard experiences.

 ### API:
-- RESTful API hosted on Google Cloud, responsible for managing leaderboard data, points calculation, and user management.
+- A RESTful API, hosted on Google Cloud, is responsible for managing leaderboard data and high score calculations.
-- The API communicates with Firebase Firestore to fetch, update, and store user points, which determine a user's position on the leaderboard.
+- The API interacts with Firebase Firestore to retrieve, update, and store user high scores, which are used to determine each user's ranking on the leaderboard

 Endpoints include:

+    Score Routes

+    POST /scores/scoress
+        Submits a user's game score to the server and updates the leaderboard accordingly.

+    GET /leaderboard/global/allGames
-    GET /leaderboard/global: Fetches the global leaderboard.
+        Fetches a list of all available games in the global leaderboard.

+    GET /leaderboard/private/privateGames/:currentUser
+        Retrieves all private games for the currently logged-in user.

+    GET /leaderboard/global/:gameName
-    GET /leaderboard/private/{id}: Fetches a private leaderboard by its ID.
+        Fetches the global leaderboard for a specific game by its name.

-    POST /leaderboard/private: Creates a new private leaderboard.
-    PUT /user/points: Updates a user's points after a game session.
-    GET /user/search: Searches for users by username on Firebase.
+    POST /leaderboard/private/:gameName/:currentUser/:selectedUser
+        Adds a selected user to the currently logged in user's private leaderboard for a specified game.

+    GET /leaderboard/private/:gameName/:username
+        Retrieves the private leaderboard for a specific game and user.

 ### Firebase Cloud Messaging:
-- Firebase Cloud Messaging (FCM) is used for sending notifications to users.

-Notifications are triggered for various events, such as:

-    Updates in the user's position on the leaderboard.
-    Game invitations or challenges from other users.
-    Changes in a private leaderboard's composition.

-- FCM ensures users are engaged and informed of important updates within the app.
+- Firebase Cloud Messaging (FCM) is leveraged to deliver real-time notifications to users, ensuring instant communication and updates.
+FCM allows the app to send timely alerts even when the app is running in the background or closed.
+This enhances user engagement and ensures that important information is promptly received.

 ### Support AI